Welcome to EGU’s 2015 online services for the media

 Media registration to the meeting is available to journalists, freelance science writers and public information officers of all nations free of charge (please see eligibility requirements in the Registration page).

-Online pre-registration is now open.
+Online pre-registration will open in December 2014.
+On-site registration is available in April 2015 in the main registration area of the Austria Center Vienna during the opening hours of the conference office.
 Media registration gives access to the Press Centre and other meeting rooms and includes a public transportation ticket, the information and schedules book and a USB flash drive with the abstracts presented at the General Assembly, as well as extra material regarding this year's theme.
 Media participants also have access to high-speed Internet (LAN and WLAN) and complimentary breakfast, lunch, coffee and refreshments at the Press Centre.

 EGU press team